 The STA’s International Solidarity Committee has a library of film resources for teachers to preview for use with their classes or simply for their own interest and education.
 The collection is called “Justice to Go” and is easily accessible.
-First, you browse our films on our wiki page and then follow the instructions there for requesting the film you’d like to watch.
+First, you browse our films and then follow the instructions there for requesting the film you’d like to borrow.

 Email Julia Macrae at email@example.com to request the DVD.
 It will be delivered to you in the courier at your school, and you can return it the same way a few weeks later.

 There are films for various grade levels and content areas available on all kinds of social justice topics including war and peace issues, the devastation of AIDS in Africa, water privatization, immigration, sweat shops, genetically modified foods and Monsanto, poverty, oil, and globalization.
 Many films come with resource suggestions as well, and we invite you to include any resources you may develop for use with your class.